Patients and Visitors

 We believe the electronics section become known as MEMS, Medical Equipment Management Services round about 1992.

-Instrument Curator, Graham Bartrip, Clifton House, Clifton Place, Plymouth, became a member of the Mechanical section of MEMS 1992.
-Graham retired in 1994, then MEMS moved to Derriford Feb 1994.
+Instrument Curator, Graham Bartrip, based in Clifton House, Clifton Place, behind Greenbank Hospital, Plymouth, headed up what became the Mechanical section of MEMS in 1992.
+Graham retired shortly after, then MEMS moved to Derriford in Feb 1994.

-Specialist Mechanical Workshop an integrated part of MEMS today, moved to Derriford 1996.
+The Specialist Mechanical Workshop now an integrated part of the service today, moved to Derriford 1996.

-Biomedical Engineering was established as a separate unit 1992 and moved joining the MEMS department at Derriford 1996
+Biomedical Engineering was established as a separate unit 1992 and moved to Derriford in1996